arangodb/docs/3.8/aql/functions-arangosearch.md

 Most functions can also be used without a View and the `SEARCH` keyword, but will then not be accelerated by a View index.

-Scoring functions can be used in `SORT` and `RETURN` operations only.

 Context Functions
 -----------------